eVAL-Agency/ScriptsCollection/src/game-arksurvivalascended/README.md

 Sets up multiple maps on a single install, and **all of them can run at the same time** (providing your server has the horsepower to do so).

+If your single server cannot run all maps, this script supports multiple servers sharing the same `cluster` directory via NFS to allow players to jump between maps, even if they are on different physical servers.

 ## Directory Structure